 My favorite method for keeping myself and my family tapped into the seven pillars of wellness is using the Peak Potential Journal.
+You can get it here.
 It offers daily inspiration, goal-setting prompts, and room for creativity to keep us tuned in to what matters most.

 In this article, we have looked at what the keto diet is, who it may be appropriate for, and why it is not the right nutritional approach for most children.
 Restrictive diets of any kind can lead to disordered eating, an unhealthy relationship with food, and nutrient deficiencies during a time when nourishment matters most.

 We also considered the benefits of real food and primal living as a more well-rounded alternative for children and teens to establish long-term healthy habits and a healthy weight.
 Strategies such as offering a balance of whole foods, cooking together at home, and focusing on overall wellness can leave a positive influence.

 If you are unsure of where to begin when it comes to transitioning your family to a real food lifestyle, I encourage you to try the 4 Weeks of Real Food program to set you on the right path!
 It can be a confusing road; let me guide you along.